Bathroom Lighting Ideas & Tips

-As bathrooms are mainly located in homes, they are classed domestic installations, downlights in homes should be fire rated.
+As bathrooms are mainly located in homes, they are classed as domestic installations, downlights in homes should be fire rated.
 Once you cut a hole into your ceiling you need to restore it's original fire rating, otherwise in the event of a fire, the fire may spread through the downlighter holes and onto ceiling joists.
-More information about fire rated downlights can be found here.
+We have further information about fire rated downlights.

-Whether you choose not to go for fire rated downlights or not, your bathroom will most likely be situated on an upper floor below your loft space.
+Whether you choose to go for fire rated downlights or not, your bathroom will most likely be situated on an upper floor below your loft space.
 Loft spaces are cold and require thermal insulation.
 If you cut around the insulation it renders it almost useless and warm air will escape through the downlight holes.
-This is why we have dedicated insulation coverable downlights or we have accessories such as loft caps or SpotClips that allow downlights like the Halers H2 Pro to be covered with insulation.
+This is why we also have dedicated insulation coverable downlights or we have accessories such as the loft lid that allow other downlights to be covered with insulation.
 The Collingwood H4 Lite adjustable and H2 Lite T fixed downlight are insulation coverable as standard.
 If you plan to cover your downlights with thermal insulation, just buy insulation coverable downlights to begin with.

 Bathroom Dimmer Switches

-UK Wiring Regulations don't allow mains powered switches and power sockets to be installed inside a bathroom unless they are 3 metres away from a bath or shower, CLICK HERE to view the Electrical Safety First website for further evidence.
+UK Wiring Regulations don't allow mains powered switches and power sockets to be installed inside a bathroom unless they are 3 metres away from a bath or shower.
+More information about this can be found on the Electrical Safety First website.
 This is quite a long distance, most bathrooms are barely 3 metres wide to begin with.
 In a bathroom all mains voltage circuits should be protected by a residual circuit device (RCD).